First Time for Everything

 First Time for Everything is the debut studio album by American country music band Little Texas.
 Released in 1992 on Warner Bros.
 Records, the album was certified gold by the RIAA for sales of 500,000 copies.
 Five singles were released from it: "Some Guys Have All the Love", the title track, "You and Forever and Me", "What Were You Thinkin'", and "I'd Rather Miss You".
-Respectively, these reached #8, #13, #5, #17 and #16 on the Hot Country Songs charts.
+Respectively, these reached Nos.
+8, 13, 5, 17 and 16 on the Hot Country Songs charts.